VH-Lab/NDI-matlab/docs/reference/+ndi/+database/+implementations/+binarydoc/matfid.m.md

   Closes an ndi.database.binarydoc (if necessary) and then deletes the handle.

-Help for ndi.database.implementations.binarydoc.matfid/delete is inherited from superclass NDI.DATABASE.BINARYDOC
+Help for ndi.database.implementations.binarydoc.matfid/delete is inherited from superclass ndi.database.binarydoc
 ```

 ---